EfficientDL/efficientdl.github.io/index.md

 ##  Table of Contents

 The table of contents is as follows.
-We have also included PDFs of some of the chapter drafts for your review (Chapter [1](https://github.com/EfficientDL/book/raw/main/book/%5BEDL%5D%20Chapter%201%20-%20Introduction.pdf), [2](https://github.com/EfficientDL/book/raw/main/book/%5BEDL%5D%20Chapter%203%20-%20Learning%20Techniques.pdf), [3](https://github.com/EfficientDL/book/raw/main/book/%5BEDL%5D%20Chapter%202%20-%20Compression%20Techniques.pdf), [4](https://github.com/EfficientDL/book/raw/main/book/%5BEDL%5D%20Chapter%204%20-%20Efficient%20Architectures.pdf)).
-Please be warned that the content is in an initial stage, and might contain errors.
-Any feedback is appreciated though.

 **Part I: Introduction to Efficient Deep Learning**